AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/organizing-new-instance.md

 >[!NOTE]
 >
->Tables are very problematic and not easy to replicate from MS Word to HTML.
+>**PLEASE READ - we have options here** --> Tables are very problematic and not easy to replicate from MS Word to HTML.
 These are 2 options for the below content.
 It doesn't appear that this content 'needs' to be in a table and seems to format clearly as a list.
 However, if a table is required, I included a compromise table option.
 Will use which ever one you prefer.

 **Folder Name inside Programs**
 * Campaigns - Folder for all campaigns managing interactions and status tracking.